al8ken/FEILDSAustralia/README.md

 Use of these data and models should be acknowledged by citation of the following manuscript:

 Aitken, A.R.A., Altinay, C. and Gross, L. 2016.
 Australia's lithospheric density field, and its isostatic equilibration.
-Geophysical Journal International
+Geophysical Journal International, doi:10.1093/gji/ggv396

 Please read this manuscript carefully to understand the uncertainties and biases inherent in this dataset prior to using these models.

+Please contact alan.aitken@uwa.edu.au if you are having difficulties with these models

 # Model Directory Structure and contents